-When you walk into the Rotunda Center, you really notice the light.
+When you walk into the Rotunda Center, you really see the light.
 Some of us are used to a very traditional old cube environment, which is a bit dark.
 It’s really designed to have lots of natural light and openness.
 You don’t see the cube in the collaboration center.
 We also have spaces where employees can go out and collaborate—if the weather is nice, since we live in Michigan.
 We have an outdoor terrace and even our food service has an outdoor area.
-For example, at our global headquarters building, we have a barbecue terrace where employees can gather when the weather is nice.
+For example, in our world headquarters building, we have a barbecue terrace where employees can gather when the weather is nice.
 They really are around to make sure that when employees come in, they feel happy to come in, and the experience is great.

 For many, this is their office.
 It’s not like they have an office and a collaboration center, right?